DyMixOp: A Neural Operator Designed from a Complex Dynamics Perspective with Local-Global Mixing for Solving PDEs: Methodology

-where \(\mathcal{G}^{\dagger}(u^{t_i}; \theta)\) represents the DyMixOp's prediction for \(u^{t_{i+1}}\), \(\|\cdot\|_{\mathcal{U}}\) denotes the norm in the Banach space \(\mathcal{U}(D;\mathbb{R}^{d_u})\), and $\alpha, \beta$ are the weighted coefficients.
-The optimization target consists of the reconstruction and consistency errors.
-Although the DyMixOp architecture is designed based on the viewpoint of the evolution of dynamics, it presents a powerful capability to approximate the general solution operator mapping parameters to solutions.
-This will be demonstrated in the following experiments.
+where \(\mathcal{G}^{\dagger}(u^{t_i}; \theta)\) represents the neural operator's prediction of \(u^{t_{i+1}}\), and \(\|\cdot\|_{\mathcal{U}}\) denotes the norm in the Banach space \(\mathcal{U}(D;\mathbb{R}^{d_u})\).
+Universal approximation theorems (UATs) \cite{hornik1989multilayer} suggest that neural networks can theoretically approximate any nonlinear function to arbitrary precision.
+However, while UATs affirm this capability, they provide no practical guidance on designing, training, or deploying these networks for real-world applications.
 In this work, we leverage data pairs of the form \(\{[u^{t_{i-k}}, \dots, u^{t_i}], u^{t_{i+1}}\}\) to account for temporal dependencies.
 The optimization problem is solved using empirical risk minimization, approximating the expectation with a finite dataset to effectively train the neural evolutionary operator.